K-12 Resources

 View webinar recording

 As states across the country manage the COVID-19 global pandemic, districts and schools have been forced to rethink teaching and learning methods as they have moved to digital learning and online platforms.
-In this webinar, state virtual school leaders in North Carolina will share resources that could be useful in other states and districts.
+In this webinar, state virtual school leaders in North Carolina shared resources that could be useful in other states and districts.

 Advice from Georgia Virtual School Leaders